WATER, WATER EVERYWHERE - if we catch it

 - This converts to 600 gallons per 1000 square feet of roof

-- The average home in San Diego County (2000 square roof) can catch 1200 gallons with just one inch of rain and we average about 10 inches, that is a 12,000 gallon potential!
+- The average home in San Diego County (2000 square roof) can catch 1200 gallons with just one inch of rain and we average (on the coast) about 10 inches, that is a 12,000 gallon potential!

 The big picture - rainwater supply in san diego county